 In among all the vile bile, Twitter continues to serve up good Other Creatures news, especially in video form.

 Here, for instance, is evidence that when it comes to shifting stuff around, while simultaneously showing a bit of common sense, robots would appear to have some way to go before they will be entirely replacing the working class.

 Here is a delightful photo of two pigeons, who are checking out a photographer who is trying to photo a ceiling.

 And, in otter news, here are otters doing something very strange, under a tree, in what turns out to be Singapore.

-On a more melancholy note, Mich Hartley tells of the Soviet whale “decimation” of the middle of the twentieth century.
+On a more melancholy note, Mick Hartley tells of the Soviet whale “decimation” of the middle of the twentieth century.
 Decimation however, is surely the wrong word.
 It was far worse than that.
 The writer whom Hartley quotes seems to think that decimation means killing nine out of ten, because he talks of whale species being “driven to the edge of extintion”.
 But decimation wasn’t killing nine out of ten members of a Roman legion.
 It was killing one in every ten.
 It was to punish, not to extinguish, a legion.
 That verbal quibble aside, there can’t be too many reports of what an insanely destructive economic system the USSR imposed upon all its victims.
 And its victims were not only human.

 Capitalism works better than it sounds.
 Socialism sounds better than it works.

 Capitalism is the only reason socialism has any money to redistribute.